ehhramaaa/Bansos-Hot/README.md

  - Check Gas Free For Claim
  - Auto Upgrade Speed
  - Auto Upgrade Storage
+ - Only Claiming If Level Storage And Level Speed Already 5

 # Requirement :
  - Node.js, Chrome, OpenVpn (If Not Use Can Modify Code)